caozidong/Depth-Completion/README.md

 - undistorted_depth_images: raw depth images captured with a matterport camera

 You need to download  [matterport3D](https://github.com/niessner/Matterport) and follow [yindaZ](https://github.com/yindaz/DeepCompletionRelease)'s repository to get above data.

+## Environment Setup
+Python 3.5, Pytorch 1.1.0

+## Training and testing
+After being ready for the dataset, we can begin to train the model.
+Note that we resize the images with the nearest interpolation.
+Change the parameters in '''params.json'''